swo/16s-book/manuscript/sec03.md

 These steps compact the data and make it easier to work with when calling OTUs.
 They can happen simultaneously.

 - *Dereplicating*.
 There are fewer *sequences* (strings of `ACGT`) than there are *reads*.
 This step identifies the set of unique sequences, which is usually much smaller than the number of reads.
 - *Provenancing* (or "mapping" or "indexing").
 How many reads of each sequence were in each sample?
-(Only I call it "provenancing".
+(Only I call it "provenancing"[^3].
 I find all the other names I've heard confusing.)

+[^3] In archaeology, an artifact's _provenance_ is the place within the archaeological site where it was found.

 ### Phase III: OTU calling